-Prefiguration group of the International Observatory on Information and Democracy (IOID)
+Prefiguration group of the International Observatory on Information and Democracy (OID)

 Report